cebtenzzre/pia-wg/README.md

 ## Usage

-These scripts have been tested on Gentoo Linux, but _should_ work with other Linux distributions.
+These scripts have been tested on Arch Linux and Gentoo Linux, but _should_ work with other Linux distributions.

 They have not been tested on OSX but might work - pull requests are welcomed as long as they don't adversely affect the functionality on Linux, or excessively complicate the scripts.